Go back to Resources

 • What kind of technical complexity do your products have?

-Keep these things in mind as you’re deciding what type of developers to hire.
-Each company’s situation is different, so there’s not one template to follow.
+Keep these questions in mind as you’re making decisions on what type of developers to hire.
+Each company’s situation is different, so there’s not one template to follow here.

-Practically, if you’re looking to hire full-time developers, you should have enough runway for 18+ months of salary, benefits for the team you’re hiring, etc. Contractors obviously offer more flexibility in terms of payment and terms.
+Practically, if you’re looking to hire full-time developers, you should have enough runway for 18+ months of salary, benefits for the team you’re hiring, and so on.
+Contractors, of course, offer more flexibility in terms of payment and terms.

 When to Hire Contract Developers

 Contract developers are an important piece of the team-building pie.
-A few use cases where contract work is a great fit:
+A few use cases where contract work is a great fit are:

 Building an MVP or a prototype

-Looking to validate a product hypothesis and need to build an MVP (minimum viable product) or a prototype?
+Looking to validate a product hypothesis and need to build an MVP or initial prototype?
 Contractors are a great choice.

 When I launched Fittery, we used a fantastic contract team to validate our MVP and get our fit-focused shopping experience off the ground.
 Once we had initial validation, we were able to raise funding and bring on full-time teammates.